GoBots: Battle of the Rock Lords: Reception

 The film performed poorly, pulling in about $US1.3 million domestically.
 When released in Australia (as Machine Men: Battle of the Rock Lords, to tie in with the line's name in that territory), the only major chain to carry the film was Hoyts, with most other cinemas carrying the film locally tending to be independently owned.
-Several critics (Leonard Maltin amongst them) have incorrectly suggested that The Transformers: The Movie was made to "cash in" on the release of the film.
-While Battle of the Rock Lords was released five months before The Transformers, the latter film had been in production for the better part of two years, well before the GoBots movie began production.

 Stephen Holden of The New York Times remarked that "true to Saturday-morning cartoon tradition, GoBots is a jerky, semi coherent series of chases, laser-gun battles and explosions, with an allegorical plot about how no one can handle too much power"; he noted that "the good guys have squeaky cartoon voices and the bad guys deep, insinuating drawls."

-Animation critic Charles Solomon of the Los Angeles Times had these paragraphs to write about the film:
+Animation critic Charles Solomon of the Los Angeles Times wrote about the film:

-Colin Greenland reviewed GoBots: Battle of the Rock Lords for White Dwarf #85, and stated that "That gormless Hanna-Barbera style of drawing has a certain primitivist charm, I suppose.
+Colin Greenland reviewed GoBots: Battle of the Rock Lords for White Dwarf #85, and stated, "That gormless Hanna-Barbera style of drawing has a certain primitivist charm, I suppose.
 But 93 minutes?
 Gobots were last year's thing, anyway.
 All mine are broken."

+On the website Rotten Tomatoes, GoBots: Battle of the Rock Lords has an approval rating of 20%, based on reviews from 5 critics.
+Metacritic gives the film a score of 30 out of 100, based on reviews from 4 critics, indicating "Generally Unfavorable" reviews.

 Continuation

-It would be almost 4 decades before a continuation of the Challenge of the Gobots story would be made in the form of Transformers Collector Club online stories "Renegade Rhetoric" where told from Cy-Kill's perceptive on a fictional second season with some episodes taking place before and then after the movie where the Rock Lords returned in some stories and introduced some new characters.
+It would be almost four decades before a continuation of the Challenge of the GoBots story would be made in the form of Transformers Collector Club online stories "Renegade Rhetoric".
+These were told from Cy-Kill's perceptive on a fictional second season, with some episodes taking place before and then after the movie.
+The Rock Lords returned in some stories and new characters were introduced.